 So how do people know I love my subject?

 I blog about religious issues at TalkingDonkeyRE.co.uk.
-This is primarily geared to my own students; I want to pick out a variety of stories that will be useful to their study, but also go beyond it.
+This is primarily geared to my own students; I want to pick out a variety of stories that will be useful to their study but also go beyond it.
 I provide questions for reflection and often focus homework tasks on a news story that I have recently written about.
-RE is not the only subject that works well with the news, however rarely is religion out of the news!
+RE is not the only subject that works well with the news, however, rarely is a religion out of the news!
 I am also trying to get my 6th form students to share in this interest by writing their own blog posts: shomrs.blogspot.co.uk.

 This goes hand in hand with the blog.
 My @TalkingDonkeyRE account is for students and links to the blog.
 Once a story is published, I will tweet about it so students will view.
 I also carefully select articles to retweet, if characters allow, with a personal comment to encourage them to view.
-It’s amazing what students do pick up and often students will say, “I saw you tweet about…”.
-It is great for picking up news too and often a lesson will begin or end with something I have seen on Twitter.
+It’s amazing what students do pick up, and often students will say, “I saw your tweet about…”.
+It is great for picking up news too, and often a lesson will begin or end with something I have seen on Twitter.
 We also sometimes use in lessons… students tweeting Richard Dawkins was a highlight!

 There are ways to get involved with your subject nationally through subject associations and national bodies.
 For RE teachers, NATRE (natre.org.uk) is very active but there are also local SACREs who help promote and support the subject.
 As a Catholic RE teacher, I am also in regular dialogue with the CES who are easily accessible via Twitter and email.